joereynolds/what-to-code/README.md

 - .
 Fetch Current Weather – Get the current weather for a given zip/postal code.

 - .
 A website which contains a database of instrumentation for songs.
-You can seearch for a song that a 2 violins and a piano and then it shows the matches.
+You can seearch for a song that has 2 violins and a piano and then it shows the matches.
 This is a huge project.

 - .
 Pokemon cry analyser - given a pokemons cry, analyse the waveform and return back the pokemon it came from.